beejjorgensen/bgc/src/bgc_part_0800.md

    dereference and some pointer math, and you can't dereference a `void*`!].

+And if you think about it, these rules make sense.
+All those operations rely on knowing the `sizeof` the type of data pointed to, and with `void*`, we don't know the size of the data being pointed to---it could be anything!

-Wait---if you can't dereference a `void*` what good can it ever do you?
+But wait---if you can't dereference a `void*` what good can it ever do you?

 Like with `memcpy()`, it helps you write generic functions that can handle multiple types of data.
-But the secret is that, deep down, _you convert the `void* to another type before you use it_!
+But the secret is that, deep down, _you convert the `void*` to another type before you use it_!

-And conversion is easy: you can just assign into a variable of the desired type^[You can also _cast_ the type to another type, but we haven't gotten to casts yet.].
+And conversion is easy: you can just assign into a variable of the desired type^[You can also _cast_ the `void*` to another type, but we haven't gotten to casts yet.].

 ``` {.c}